-0:42 So, the program that we're involved in is something which we call Diagnostics for All, or zero-cost diagnostics.
+0:42 The program we're involved in is something we call "Diagnostics for All," or "zero-cost diagnostics."
 How do you provide medically relevant information at as close as possible to zero cost?
 How do you do it?
 Let me just give you two examples.
-The rigors of military medicine are not so dissimilar from the third world -- poor resources, a rigorous environment, a series of problems in lightweight, and things of this kind -- and also not so different from the home healthcare and diagnostic system world.
+The rigors of military medicine are not so dissimilar from the third world: poor resources, a rigorous environment — a series of problems — light weight and things of this kind.
+And also they're not so different from the home health care and diagnostic system world.

-2:14 So, the approach that we took was the other way around.
-To ask, "What is the cheapest possible stuff that you could make a diagnostic system out of, and get useful information, add function?"
+2:14 So the approach we took was the other way around, to ask: What is the cheapest possible stuff that you could make a diagnostic system out of, and get useful information and add function?
 And what we've chosen is paper.
 What you see here is a prototypic device.
 It's about a centimeter on the side.
 It's about the size of a fingernail.
 The lines around the edges are a polymer.
-It's made of paper and paper, of course, wicks fluid, as you know, paper, cloth -- drop wine on the tablecloth, and the wine wicks all over everything.
+It's made of paper.
+And paper, of course, wicks fluid, as you know, paper, cloth — drop wine on the tablecloth, and the wine wicks all over everything.
 Put it on your shirt, it ruins the shirt.
 That's what a hydrophilic surface does.

 3:21 Now, how simple can you make the production?
 Why do we choose paper?
 There's an example of the same thing on a finger, showing you basically what it looks like.
 One reason for using paper is that it's everywhere.
 We have made these kinds of devices using napkins and toilet paper and wraps, and all kinds of stuff.

-3:41 So, the production capability is there.
+3:41 So the production capability is there.
 The second is, you can put lots and lots of tests in a very small place.
 I'll show you in a moment that the stack of paper there would probably hold something like 100,000 tests, something of that kind.

 4:24 Now, you say, "If paper is a good idea, other people have surely thought of it."
 And the answer is, of course, yes.
 Those half of you, roughly, who are women, at some point may have had a pregnancy test.
 And the most common of these is in a device that looks like the thing on the left.
-It's something called a lateral flow immunoassay.
-In that particular test, urine either, containing a hormone called HCG, does or does not flow across a piece of paper.
-And there are two bars.
-One bar indicates that the test is working, and if the second bar shows up, you're pregnant.
+It's something called a lateral-flow immunoassay.
+In that particular test, urine, either containing a hormone called hCG, does or does not flow across a piece of paper.
+And there are two bars; one bar indicates that the test is working, and if the second bar shows up, you're pregnant.

-5:02 This is a terrific kind of test in a binary world, and the nice thing about pregnancy is either you are pregnant or you're not pregnant.
-You're not partially pregnant or thinking about being pregnant or something of that sort.
-So, it works very well there, but it doesn't work very well when you need more quantitative information.
+5:02 This is a terrific kind of test in a binary world, and the nice thing about pregnancy is either you are pregnant or you're not pregnant; you're not partially pregnant or thinking about being pregnant or something of that sort.
+So it works very well there, but it doesn't work very well when you need more quantitative information.

 5:18 There are also dipsticks, but if you look at the dipsticks, they're for another kind of urine analysis.
 There are an awful lot of colors and things like that.
 What do you actually do about that in a difficult circumstance?
-So, the approach that we started with is to ask: Is it really practical to make things of this sort?
+So the approach we started with is to ask: Is it really practical to make things of this sort?
 And that problem is now, in a purely engineering way, solved.
 And the procedure that we have is simply to start with paper.
 You run it through a new kind of printer called a wax printer.
 The wax printer does what looks like printing.
 It is printing.
-You put that on, you warm it a little bit, the wax prints through so it absorbs into the paper, and you end up with the device that you want.
+You put that on, you warm it a little bit, the wax prints through, so it absorbs into the paper, and you end up with the device you want.

-7:15 Now even that's more complicated than you think.
+7:15 Now, even that's more complicated than you think.
 A friend of mine works in transcultural psychiatry, and he is interested in the question of why people do and don't take their meds.
-So, Dapsone, or something like that, you have to take it for a while.
+So Dapsone, or something like that, you have to take for a while.
 He has a wonderful story of talking to a villager in India and saying, "Have you taken your Dapsone?"
 "Yes."
 "Have you taken it every day?"
 "Yes."
 "Have you taken if for a month?"
 "Yes."
 What the guy actually meant was that he'd fed a 30-day dose of Dapsone to his dog that morning.

 10:39 Also, a fact which you may not know is that the compute capability of this thing is not so different from the compute capability of your desktop computer.
 This is a fantastic device which is only beginning to be tapped.
 I don't know whether the idea of one computer, one child makes any sense.
 Here's the computer of the future, because this screen is already there and they're ubiquitous.

 11:33 But now the question is: How do you make it flow under and over in a piece of paper?
-The answer is that what you do, and the details are not terribly important here, is to make something more elaborate: You take several different layers of paper, each one containing its own little fluid system, and you separate them by pieces of, literally, double-sided carpet tape, the stuff you use to stick the carpets onto the floor.
+The answer is that what you do — and the details are not terribly important here — is to make something more elaborate: You take several different layers of paper, each one containing its own little fluid system, and you separate them by pieces of, literally, double-sided carpet tape, the stuff you use to stick the carpets onto the floor.
 And the fluid will flow from one layer into the next.
 It distributes itself, flows through further holes, distributes itself.

-13:50 And we sat down, we did the physics of eggbeaters and self-aligning tubes and all the rest of that kind of thing, sent it off, and by return mail it came back.
+14:02 And we sent it off, and by return mail, it came back.
 I called up the editor and I said, "What's going on?
 How is this possible?"
 The editor said, with enormous disdain, "I read this.
 And we're not going to publish it, because we only publish science."

-14:31 Here is another example of something which is -- this is a little spectrophotometer.
-It measures the absorption of light in a sample The neat thing about this is, you have light source that flickers on and off at about 1,000 hertz, another light source that detects that light at 1,000 hertz, and so you can run this system in broad daylight.
-It performs about equivalently to a system that's in the order of 100,000 dollars.
+14:30 Here is another example of something which is — this is a little spectrophotometer.
+It measures the absorption of light in a sample.
+The neat thing about this is, you have a light source that flickers on and off at about 1,000 hertz, another light source that detects that light at 1,000 hertz, and so you can run this system in broad daylight.
+It performs about equivalently to a system that's on the order of 100,000 dollars.
 It costs 50 dollars.
-We can probably make it for 50 cents, if we put our mind to it.
+We can probably make it for 50 cents if we put our mind to it.
 Why doesn't somebody do it?
-And the answer is, "How do you make a profit in a capitalist system, doing that?"
+The answer is: How do you make a profit in a capitalist system, doing that?
 Interesting problem.